 Installing Ubuntu is where the real changes start happening on your computer.
 The default settings are mostly perfect, but be sure to “Install Ubuntu alongside Windows” and change the allocated disk space allowed for Ubuntu to 30 GB (or more if you can).

-For step-by-step instructions, please follow this installation guide from the creators of Ubuntu.
+For step-by-step instructions, please follow this installation guide from the Dave’s RoboShack.

 If you encounter an error requesting you to disable Intel RST while attempting to install Ubuntu, follow these instructions from Stack Exchange, specifically Choice #2.
 The process forces Windows to boot into safemode after you switch your motherboard storage driver to work with Ubuntu.
 Once it boots into Windows, the forced-on safemode is disabled and you are free to attempt an installation of Ubuntu once again.